OitijhyaHoque/ray-tracing/README.md

 ## Run

 This project requires **OpenGL** and **GLUT** to run.
-Use `run.sh` to compile and run the project.
+Use `run.sh` to compile and run the project on linux.
 Make changes to `input/scene.txt` to modify the scene.
 The scene file also includes how it should be formatted.
 Please note that the general quadratic curve is not visible while running the program, it is only visible in the captured image.

+Compiling on **Windows**: `g++ ./src/2005049_main.cpp ./src/2005049_obj.cpp -o r.exe -lfreeglut -lglew32 -lopengl32 -lglu32`

 ## Controls